olgarithms/sphinx-tutorial/docs/automating-documentation-updates.md

 # Automating documentation updates

-Github Actions allow Github users to automatically execute workflows.
+`Github Actions` allow `Github` users to automatically execute workflows.
 We can use this to automate building and deploying new versions of our documentation.

+## Creating a simple Github Action

-First, let's build a simple Github Actions workflow to understand how it works.
+First, let's build a simple `Github Actions` workflow to understand how it works.
 Let's create a workflow that prints "Hello, World!" when a commit is pushed to `main`:

 From your repo's root, create a new file `.github/workflows/hello.yaml` with the following
 contents: